Welcome to an exciting study on the Book of Matthew!

 Of course the people in the country would look at them as traitors, because here they were gathering taxes from their own countrymen to give to wealthy people of a foreign nation.
 Can you think of an example of a person from the New Testament who was a tax collector?
 Zaccheus, Matthew.
 Tax gatherers or publicans, were ranked with harlots, the heathen, robbers and murderers, so they wouldn't be the kind of people you would want your children to hang around with.

-Matthew 1 questions and answers
+Matthew 1 questions

 - He was a Jew